Godinhoweverson/PP1_Eniac_First_Computer/README.md

 ### Color scheme

-I used <a href="https://coolors.co/000000-545454-ffffff">Coolors.co</a> to generate my colour palette.
+I used <a href="https://coolors.co/000000-545454-ffffff" target="_blank">Coolors.co</a> to generate my colour palette.

 <img src="documentation/images/color-scheme.png" alt="Color scheme">

 ### Typography

-- <a href="https://fonts.google.com/">Google Fonts</a> were used to import 'Lato', sans-serif into style.css.
+- <a href="https://fonts.google.com/" target="_blank">Google Fonts</a> were used to import 'Lato', sans-serif into style.css.
 - The text on the website is well-justified, which means that it is aligned evenly on both sides, creating a clean and professional appearance.